Work in Progress

 - Linda Mordaunt.
 She now lives in Auckland, New Zealand.

-- James Shelton (b.
+- Redacted at his request (b.
 1973) He married Elizabeth Poole at Long Bay Beach, Auckland.
 She already had two children, surname Martin, who both legally changed their names to Mordaunt

 James and Elizabeth had their own children

 - Sarah Johanna-Rose Mordaunt (b.
 1985).
 Sarah had a son

 With her partner, Honi Marjoribanks, she has a son

 - Ethan Mordaunt (b.
 2003). born in Bunbury, WA.

 - Brooklyn Marjoribanks (b.
 2015). born in Bunbury, WA,

 - Karl Siegfried Mordaunt (b.
 1987).
 He married Hayley Lund in 2013 in Magaret River

 - Lincoln Mordaunt (b.
 2016). born in Perth.